The Mission Assistant Program is designed to help Command Pilots and Mission Assistants connect efficiently.

 First, anyone who wants to fly as a Mission Assistant should make sure that they have specified "Available as Mission Assistant" in their profile.
 If you're not sure how to do that, take a look at this help desk article.

-Note that anyone can fly as a Mission Assistant, even Command Pilots.
+Note that anyone who is signed up as an AFW volunteer can fly as a Mission Assistant, even Command Pilots.

 For Command Pilots, when you request a mission online, the form has an option to select Mission Assistant Wanted.
 If you're interested in having members contact you to be your Mission Assistant, please check this box.